chezearth-personal/mini-spreadsheet/README.md

 take any arguments, whereas a function like `SIN()` would take a single number, `SUM()`, etc. take a range of values and a complex functions like `=DSUM()` take a list of arguments that include ranges.
+- Functions can be nested and operated on.
 - Finally, the spreadsheet does basic cell-level formatting, just `Bold`, `Italic` and `Underline`.